elenderg/PAL-1000/instruções de compilação.md

 `\Compile the directory (stop).`

-131. Our goal in this step is to gather enough information so we can formulate a convenient "moniker" for each routine.
+131. Our goal in this step is to gather enough information so we can formulate a convenient "_moniker_" for each routine.
 Let's begin by putting back the definition of a moniker (and a partial moniker, while we're at it):

 `A moniker is a string.`